 Spend Saturday Morning At Christchurch Farmers’ Market

-The Christchurch Farmers’ Market is the perfect place to spend a sunny Saturday.
+The Christchurch Farmers’ Market is the perfect place to spend a sunny Saturday and is one of the best things to do in Christchurch.
 Riccarton House is the oldest house in the city and is situated on one of the last native bushland areas in the region.
 If the setting wasn’t picturesque enough, the combination of fresh produce and live music make it all the more enticing.
 Here you’ll find stalls filled with everything from organic fruit and vegetables to fresh bread, cakes and macarons.
 If your tummy’s rumbling, don’t despair—there are plenty of vendors selling fresh pastries, pies and bacon butties—perfect for a bite on the river bank.

 See A Show At Isaac Theatre Royal